Peter Kinderman: Career

 After leaving his academic appointment at the University of Liverpool, Kinderman is now a founding Director of Kinder Media., which provides psychological consultancy for productions, journalists and media organisations.
 He works with the former mental health lead for the BBC, Julie Freeborn with whom he aspires to provide a formal training route for mental health professionals working in the media.
 This followed their award-winning collaboration with BBC and ITV to create the first ever training for psychologists in media.

-He previously worked in the National Health Service as a Clinical Psychologist (where he was one of a handful of clincial psychologists at the time working in acute inpatient psychiatric care) before taking a job as a junior lecturer at the University of Liverpool, where he registered for a Ph.D. supervised by Richard Bentall.
+He previously worked in the National Health Service as a Clinical Psychologist (where he was one of a handful of clinical psychologists at the time working in acute inpatient psychiatric care) before taking a job as a junior lecturer at the University of Liverpool, where he registered for a Ph.D. supervised by Richard Bentall.
 Soon after being awarded his doctorate, he moved to the University of Manchester, and then later returned to the University of Liverpool, where he became professor of Clinical Psychology.